-2.4 FY 2018/19 Activities
+3.4 FY 2018/19 Activities

-The Port Hedland ambient air quality monitoring network activities for FY 2018/19 are detailed in Table 2-3.
+The Port Hedland ambient air quality monitoring network activities for FY 2018/19 are detailed in Table 3-3.
 Notable data gaps outside of the routine maintenance occurred due to the following:

-- Power failure during July 2018 at the Yule. - Tape fault and power failure occurred during August 2018 at the Wedgefield station. - Intermittent power failures from January 2019 onwards at the South Hedland monitoring station. - Tropical Cyclone Veronica affected all monitoring stations at Port Hedland area between 21 March 2019 and 27 March 2019.
+- Unreliable PM10 measurements at the Taplin station for the entire FY 2018/19 period - Power failure during July 2018 at the Yule. - Tape fault and power failure occurred during August 2018 at the Wedgefield station. - Intermittent power failures from January 2019 onwards at the South Hedland monitoring station. - Tropical Cyclone Veronica affected all monitoring stations at Port Hedland area between 21 March 2019 and 27 March 2019.
 Following the passing of Cyclone Veronica, all stations came back online except for Wedgefield and Yule. - The Wedgefield monitoring station experienced some communication failures following Cyclone Veronica and came back online on 11 April 2019. - The Yule monitoring station only came back online on 2 May 2019 due to inaccessibility of site following Cyclone Veronica. - Communication errors prevented recording of PM{2.5} data until 15 May 2019. - Intermittent power failures occurred throughout May 2019 at the Kingsmill monitoring station. - Intermittent power failures occurred throughout June 2019 at Neptune monitoring station.